-Sports prototypes and sports cars contest the Sports Car World Endurance Championship in four different classes.
+Sports prototypes and sports cars contest the Sports Car World Endurance Championship WEC in four different classes.
 The LMP1 and LMP2 classes are reserved for sports prototypes.
 The LMGTE Pro class is for modified standard sports cars like the Porsche 911 RSR.
-These vehicles are also permitted to run in the LMGTE Am class.
-However, only vehicles that have already contested a race in 2013 are eligible, and the rules stipulate no more than one professional race driver per car.
+These vehicles are also eligible to run in the LMGTE Am class, but only if they comply with the LMGTE Pro specifications of the previous year.
+The rules also stipulate that a crew of 2 or 3 drivers must include at least one bronze plus one bronze or silver driver.

 © 2015 Porsche Latin America, Inc. Legal notice.